ESC

 Background jobs let you defer work to run outside the request cycle.
 Sending emails, processing uploads, generating reports — anything that shouldn't block an HTTP response.

 Rapina's job system uses your existing PostgreSQL database as the queue.
 No Redis, no RabbitMQ, no extra infrastructure.
-Jobs are rows in a rapina_jobs table, claimed by workers with FOR UPDATE SKIP LOCKED for safe concurrent processing.
+Jobs are rows in a rapina_jobs table, claimed by in-process workers with FOR UPDATE SKIP LOCKED for safe concurrent processing.

 Prerequisites